j1sk1ss/CordellDBMS.PETPRJ/README.md

-I just want to create alternative of SQL DBMS
+I just want to create alternative of SQL like DBMS